BradGaddis/python_hangman/README.md

 This is the project that I have from codecademy.
 It's an exercise on using git and Python.

 # The rules
-There are two players in this game.

  Player 1 gets to choose 5 words.
 1 word will be choosen at random.
 Each word will be between 4 and 8 characters long

 Player 2 must select letters in the word that is presented.
-It will be presented as a series of underscores
+It will be presented as a series of underscores.

+The number of wrong gueses you get is equal to the chosen word + 3.
+You get three extra guesses.

 For each letter that player two guesses wrong, an additional body part will be drawn in